List of DC Comics characters: R: Armando Ramon

 Armando Ramon is a character appearing in American comic books published by DC Comics.
 Created by Gerry Conway and Chuck Patton, he first appeared in Justice League of America #233 (December 1984), as Reverb in Justice League Quarterly #1 (January 1991), and as Rupture in Justice League of America's Vibe #6 (September 2013).

 He is the older brother of Cisco Ramon / Vibe and Dante Ramon.
 Ramon was the leader of a street gang, Los Lobos, in Detroit, Michigan.
 Reverb joins a corporate-sponsored superhero team, the Conglomerate.
-The New 52 features the character as Rupture, an interdimensional bounty hunter similar to Breacher albeit for Mistress Mordeth.
+The New 52 features the character as Rupture, an interdimensional bounty hunter.

 Ramon has the metahuman ability to manipulate sound waves as Reverb in a manner similar to Vibe and later channels his abilities through a scythe as Rupture.